-Bambi is sculpted by those who glance at her, finely chiseled by her music, poetry and mystery.
+She is sculpted by those who glance at her, finely chiseled by her music, poetry, and mystery.
 Forever a pioneer, she paved the way for transgender women, women who would normally be forced to succumb to the internal isolation outsiders can’t describe.
 The same isolation visionaries overcome to attain their status.

 When I was 18 years old, I read Bambi’s book, The Unsinkable Bambi Lake, and knew that I had to find her.
 I searched and searched and searched.
 In my quest, when I mentioned her name to people, I would hear gasps and, often, be asked to leave.

-One day that same year, I found her strung out and homeless on the street.
+One day that same year, I found her on the street.
 I had her book in my backpack.
-For 35 years, Bambi was drug-riddled and disabled, sleeping under the freeways, being raped by other homeless men.
+Midnight the next year, in 2010, I saw Bambi at Carl’s Jr. She had a home, and she was sober.

 Excerpt from Bambi Lake’s